PoisotLab/ms_straight_lines/manuscript.md

 # Results and Discussion

-### Beta-binomial model fits better and makes a plausible range of predictions

-Table 1.
-PSIS-LOO values for the shifted Beta-Binomial model and the three competing models.
+Table 1. **Model comparisons** PSIS-LOO values for the shifted Beta-Binomial model and the three competing models.
 Pareto-smoothed important sampling serves as a guide to model selection; like other information criteria it approximates the error in cross-validation predictions.
 Smaller values indicate a model which makes better predictions.